SanderHageman/sanderhageman.github.io/_projects/mechgame.md

 {% include ytvideo.html id="Gth0KCI_A5g" %}

 ## Description
-{{ page.info }} The player controls the game using three peripherals: the Razor Hydra, an occulus rift, and a mechanical set of paddles.
+{{ page.info }} The player controls the game using three peripherals: the Razor Hydra, an oculus rift, and a mechanical set of paddles.
 The Hydra controls the arms and weapons of the Mech and the pedals are used for the movement of the legs.

 {% include contributionItem.md proj=page %}